SlinkyProject/docs/docs/index.rst

 Welcome to Slinky, a set of powerful integration tools designed to bring Slurm's capabilities into Kubernetes.
 Whether you’re managing high-performance computing (HPC) workloads or operating within cloud-native environments, Slinky helps bring together the best of both worlds for efficient resource management and scheduling.
-Slinky enables the deployment of both training and inference workloads on the same cluster.
+In addition to being ideal for running AI training workloads, Slinky also provides a unique capability for scheduling both single- and multi-node AI inference workloads.

 Slinky is made by `SchedMD <https://schedmd.com/>`_, the lead developers of Slurm.